Digvijaya Singh: Controversies

-Criticism of burial of bin Laden's body

 Singh criticised the United States in 2011 for not respecting Osama bin Laden's religion when it buried him at sea, saying "however big a criminal one might be, his religious traditions should be respected while burying him."
 Congress's leadership distanced itself from his views.
 Singh later said that his statement should not be interpreted as support for or opposition to bin Laden, adding "I had merely said that the worst of criminals should be cremated according to their faith.
 He is a terrorist and he deserved the treatment that he got."

-Clash with BJYM workers and imprisonment

 In March 2022, Digvijay Singh along with six others was sentenced for one year rigorous imprisonment by an Indore court in connection with clash with BJYM workers in 2011.

+In June 2025, a special court in Jabalpur issued a defamation notice to Digvijaya Singh following allegations made during a May 2023 press conference, in which he accused BJP MLA Sushil Tiwari of misappropriating 50–60% of public distribution (PDS) food grains in his constituency.
+The court has scheduled the hearing for 21 July 2025.

-Views on Hindu nationalist groups
+Views on religious groups

-Singh has said that the right-wing extremism of the kind he said is perpetrated by the Rashtriya Swayamsevak Sangh (RSS) and Students Islamic Movement of India (SIMI) represented a grave threat to national unity.
-He equated RSS to the Nazis stating that "The RSS, in the garb of its nationalist ideology, is targeting Muslims the same way Nazis targeted Jews in the 1930s".
-Israel had taken grave exception to this comment.
-He falsely accused the RSS of being involved in a number of terrorist strikes including the Mumbai terror attacks.
-He demanded a CBI enquiry into the murder of Sunil Joshi, an RSS activist accused of being involved in the Ajmer Dargah attack, alleging that Joshi was murdered because "he knew too much".
+Singh has said that the right-wing extremism of the Rashtriya Swayamsevak Sangh (RSS) and Students Islamic Movement of India (SIMI) represented a grave threat to national unity.
+He stated that "The RSS, in the garb of its nationalist ideology, is targeting Muslims the same way Nazis targeted Jews in the 1930s".
+Israel has protested this comment.
+He believes the RSS was involved in a number of terrorist strikes including the Mumbai terror attacks.
+He requested a CBI enquiry into the murder of Sunil Joshi, an RSS pracharak involved in the Ajmer Dargah attack, alleging that Joshi was murdered because "he knew too much".
+However, the then Mumbai Commissioner, Rakesh Maria, wrote in his memoir Let Me Say It Now that if Pakistani terrorist Mohammed Ajmal Kasab had not been caught alive, the 26/11 Mumbai terror attack had been planned by the terrorists to be portrayed as the handiwork of "Hindu" terrorists.
+Even his own party, the Congress, distanced itself from the remarks made by Digvijaya Singh.